 In January, 2017, Hitachi Group revised its “Hitachi Group CSR Procurement Guideline the 3rd Edition”.
 In this revision, the “Hitachi Group Code of Conduct” (http://www.hitachi.com/about/corporate/conduct) based on “Code of Conduct Version 5.1” by the Electronic Industry Citizenship Coalition (EICC), has been incorporated into the Guideline.
 Distributed to our suppliers as a reference for CSR code of conduct and standards, this Guideline is expected to be fully implemented by all our suppliers.

-Business operations are becoming increasingly more global, there is a growing possibility that procurement risks along the supply chain could very well trigger management issues.
-At Hitachi Construction Machinery, we take steps to catch and alleviate these risks as best as possible before they become significant.
+Because business operations are becoming more global, there is a growing possibility that procurement risks along the supply chain could trigger management issues.
+At Hitachi Construction Machinery, we take steps to identify and mitigate these risks as best as possible before they become significant.

-In 1998, the Hitachi Group was the first in the industry to compile its fundamental policy regarding procurement of environmentally friendly parts and products and its requirements to suppliers in the publication “Green Procurement Guidelines” and to implement green procurement with its suppliers.
-The Green Procurement Guidelines stipulate for compliance items relating to supplier environmental preservation activities (establishment of environmental management systems, recommended certification standards, etc.) and items relating to reduction of the environmental of goods supplied to the Hitachi Group (resources saving, energy saving, recycling, proper management of chemical substances contained in products, dissemination of suitable information, etc.).
+In 1998, the Hitachi Group was the first in the industry to compile its fundamental policies regarding procurement of environmentally friendly parts and products and its requirements to suppliers in the publication “Green Procurement Guidelines” and to implement green procurement with its suppliers.
+The Green Procurement Guidelines specifies compliance items related to supplier environmental preservation activities (establishment of environmental management systems, recommended certification standards, etc.) and items related to reduction of the environmental impact of goods supplied to the Hitachi Group (resources saving, energy saving, recycling, proper management of chemical substances contained in products, dissemination of suitable information, etc.).

-Starting FY2010, the Hitachi Construction Machinery Group began conducting a Supplier CSR Survey, as the first step to implementing CSR procurement.
+Starting FY2010, as the first step of implementing CSR procurement, Hitachi Construction Machinery Group began conducting a Supplier CSR Survey.
 The survey covers seven areas: human rights, labor, safety and health, the environment, fair business practices, and ethics, quality, safety, information security, and social contribution.

-Starting in FY2014, we poured energies into the group implementation of the supply chain CSR survey.
+Starting FY2014, we put efforts into the group implementation of the supply chain CSR survey.
 As a result, the survey was given to the suppliers of Hitachi Construction Machinery (China), one of our overseas group companies.
 In FY 2018, based on our new guidelines, we conducted a CSR survey targeting suppliers who account for approx. 90% of Hitachi Construction Machinery’s independent purchases of products.
 The response rate was 83.5%.
 We have requested improvements from suppliers whose evaluation results were not favorable and are carrying out continual improvement activities.